-Lynn Loo is Professor of Engineering at Princeton University in the Chemical and Biological Engineering Department.
-Her research focuses on the structure development of complex materials for low-cost, lightweight and scalable plastic circuits and solar cells.
-As Associate Director of External Partnerships at the Andlinger Center for Energy and the Environment, Loo also leads the Princeton Affiliates Network that promotes teacher-student-practitioner interactions and fosters technology transfer on campus.
+Lynn Loo is the Theodora D. '78 and William H. Walton III '74 Professor in Chemical & Biological Engineering at Princeton University.
+Her research focuses on the development of advanced materials for low-cost, lightweight and scalable plastic circuits and solar cells.
 With a recent stint at NewWorld Capital Group, a private equity firm that focuses on investments in environmental opportunities, her research has expanded to include macro-energy systems analysis and carbon balance for processes that generate liquid fuels.
+Loo co-founded and led Princeton E-ffiliates Partnership, the flagship corporate affiliates program to promote technology transfer and facilitate teacher-student-practitioner interactions from 2011-2015.
 Loo is Fellow of the American Physical Society and has been recognized as a Top 100 Young Innovator by MIT's Technology Review, with the Alan P. Colburn Award from the American Institute of Chemical Engineers and a Sloan Fellowship, among other accolades.
 She received her PhD from Princeton University in 2001.